swcarpentry/r-novice-inflammation/learners/setup.md

 1. Make a new folder in your Desktop called `r-novice-inflammation`.
 2. Download [r-novice-inflammation-data.zip](data/r-novice-inflammation-data.zip)
   and move the file to this folder.
-3. If it's not unzipped yet, double-click on it to unzip it.
-You should end up with a new folder called `data`.
+3. If it's not unzipped yet, unzip it.
+There should now be a folder called `data` in the `r-novice-inflammation` folder.
 4. You can access this folder from the Unix shell with:

 ```bash